Vedāḥ refers the sacred knowledge held in four ancient Indian collections (saṃhitās): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.

 Ṛgvedāḥ (ऋग्वेद)

-Altogether it contains 1028 lyric poems (sūktam) and 10,552 verses (ṛc) composed by over 400 ṛṣis (poetic diviners) in precise metrical verse (ṛc).
-Most ṛc are assigned a poet (ṛṣi), a god (devatā) and a poetic metre.
-Hence, the vedāḥ‘s name, ṛcvedāḥ.
+Altogether the Saṃhitā contains 1028 lyric poems (sūktam) or ‘bright statements’ composed by over 400 ṛṣis in precise metrical verse (ṛc).
+In total that is 10,552 verses (ṛc).
+Hence its name: ṛcvedāḥ.
+Most ṛc are assigned a poet (ṛṣi), a god (devatā) and a metre.
+The most famous lyric metre is the Gāyatrī, (of the famous Gāyatrī mantra, which even Buddha knew).
+It contains three lines of eight syllables each.

-The saṃhitā names at least three generations of poets (ṛṣis).
-Each belongs to a clan (gotra) that traces its lineage back to a root clan (mulagotra) of even older generations, all who stem from four distant ancestors: Atharvā (अथर्वा), Aṅgirā (अङ्गिरा), Bhṛgu (भृगु), and Trita Āptya (त्रित आप्त्य) or Vasistha.
-The hymns (uktha) of the Aṅgirases dominate the Ṛgvedāḥ.
+The Saṃhitā names at least three generations of Ṛgvedāḥ poets (ṛṣis).
+Each belongs to a clan (gotra) that traces its lineage back to a root clan (mulagotra) of even older generations going back to four distant ancestors: Atharvā (अथर्वा), Aṅgirā (अङ्गिरा), Bhṛgu (भृगु), and Trita Āptya (त्रित आप्त्य) or Vasistha.

 Atharvavedāḥ (अथर्ववेद)